-Upon the transfer of part of a business, a transferor may have a reduced requirement for remaining staff after a TUPE transfer has taken place.
+Upon the transfer of part of a business, the old employer may have a reduced requirement for remaining staff after a TUPE transfer has taken place.
 For example, fewer payroll or human resources staff may be required.
-Transferees must remember to include such staff in the pre-transfer TUPE consultation process, as well as carrying out a proper individual (and where necessary) collective redundancy consultation process.
+It will be necessary to include the old employer’s staff proposed for redundancy within a redundancy consultation process.

-The transferee must inform the transferor about redundancies that will be made.
-If it fails to do so, although liability for a failure to inform and consult employees is usually joint and several shared between the transferor and transferee, in such instances, the tribunal will make the award against the transferee.
+The new employer must inform the old employer about redundancies that will be made.
+If it fails to do so, although liability for a failure to inform and consult employees is usually joint and several shared between the employers, in such instances, the Employment Tribunal can make the award entirely against the new employer.

-The incoming business will in all likelihood be incorporated into the transferee’s business.
-This may give rise to a change in existing employee’s working practices, in respect of which the transferee must both inform and consult its staff under the TUPE regulations.
+The incoming business will in all likelihood be incorporated into the new employer’s business.
+This may give rise to a change in existing employee’s working practices, in respect of which the old employer must both inform and consult its staff about under the TUPE regulations.
 Any changes to the employment documentation is potentially caught.

-The problems set out above, and the liabilities which may be incurred, should be dealt with by the parties by way of agreement dealing with or effecting the transfer of the business.
+The problems set out above, and the liabilities which may be incurred, should be dealt with by the parties by way of a commercial agreement dealing with or effecting the transfer of the business.

 The relevant parties need to negotiate warranties and indemnities and other practical provisions.
 The purpose is to properly allocate the risk and costs associated with redundancies whether effected before or after the transfer.
 The transaction needs to be priced accordingly.